Subset currents on surfaces: Subset currents on hyperbolic groups

 Let $G$ be a group acting on $X$ continuously and cocompactly, that is, there exists a compact subset $K\subset X$ such that $G(K):= \bigcup_{g\in G} g(K)=X$.
 We define an action of $G$ on $M(X)$ by pushing forward, namely, for $\mu \in M(X)$ and $g\in G$ we define $g_\ast (\mu) \in M(X)$ to be the push-forward of $\mu$ by $g$, explicitly,

 for any Borel subset $E\subset X$.
 A measure $\mu \in M(X)$ is said to be $G$\ti{-invariant} if we have $g_\ast(\mu) =\mu$ for any $g\in G$.
 Set

 We will prove that the space $M_G(X)$ is locally compact, separable and completely metrizable.
 The topological property of $M_G(X)$ is similar to that of the space of probability measures on a compact metric space with weak-$\ast$ topology.
-A locally compact second countable Hausdorff space is completely metrizable in general.
+As a side note, a locally compact second countable Hausdorff space is completely metrizable in general.

 \begin{lemma} For $\mu \in M(X)$ the following are equivalent: \begin{enumerate} \item $\mu$ is $G$-invariant; \item for any $f\in C_c(X)$ and $g\in G$

 \item for any $f\in C$ and $g\in G$

 \end{enumerate} \end{lemma} \begin{proof} (1)$\Rightarrow$(2): For the characteristic function $\chi_{E}$ of a Borel subset $E\subset X$ and for $g\in G$, we have